-This training is for all staff and is updated annually, as a minimum, to ensure staff understand their role in safeguarding.
+This training is for all staff and is updated every 3 years as a minimum, to ensure staff understand their role in safeguarding.
 Any member of staff not present at this whole school session will undertake this statutory training requirement on their return.